bw5122/koobecaf/README.md

 # Declaration of the submission
-## Did you personally write _all_ the code you are submitting
-(other than code from the course web page)?
+## Did you personally write all the code you are submitting(other than code from the course web page)?
   [v] Yes
   [ ] No

-## Did you copy any code from the Internet, or from classmates?
+## Did you copy any code from the Internet or from classmates?
   [ ] Yes
   [v] No